Import proxies

 - 🌎 From remote by providing a remote URL

-When using any of these sources, there need to be only one proxy per line.
+When using any of these sources, there should be only one proxy per line.

-When adding proxies, you need to either use the advanced syntax that OpenBullet 2 uses to recognize the proxy information, or specify the default values that will be used if not specified.
+When adding proxies, you need to either use the legacy advanced syntax that OpenBullet 2 recognizes, use standard URI-style proxy strings, or specify the default values that will be used if not specified.

 Proxy syntax